bot-app/trading/docs/utils.md

 !!!
 Note "missing opt exchanges"
     Values with "missing opt:" might need special configuration (e.g. using orderbook if `fetchTickers` is missing) - but should in theory work (although we cannot guarantee they will).

-* Example: see all exchanges supported by the ccxt library (including 'bad' ones, i.e. those that are known to not work with Freqtrade):
+* Example: see all exchanges supported by the ccxt library (including 'bad' ones, i.e. those that are known to not work with Trading):
 ```
 $ trading list-exchanges -a
 All exchanges supported by the ccxt library: